 Purigen – is a synthetic polymer that removes soluble and insoluble impurities from water, leaving your water looking crystal clear.
 Purigen controls ammonia, nitrites and nitrates by removing nitrogenous organic waste that would otherwise release these harmful compounds.

-If you feel there’s more room for improvement then try my Free-Ebook with multiple tips on getting that crystal clear water we all want in our tanks!
+If you feel there’s more room for improvement then try my Ebook with multiple tips on getting that crystal clear water we all want in our tanks!
 Many have found the tips in this book to be very helpful and I’m sure you will too!
 Now also available in Paperback!